peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 ### ToJSONString

-    public string ToJSONString();
+    public string ToJSONString(
+        PeterO.Cbor.JSONOptions options);

-Converts this object to a string in JavaScript Object Notation (JSON) format.
+Converts this object to a string in JavaScript Object Notation (JSON) format, using the specified options to control the encoding process.
 This function works not only with arrays and maps, but also integers, strings, byte arrays, and other JSON data types.
 Notes:

  * If this object contains maps with non-string keys, the keys are converted to JSON strings before writing the map as a JSON string.